-- Does not resolve all obsolescence issues immediately. - Requires construction around the NHEC Webster Substation. - Costs significantly more to add and a second and construct 115 kV feeds.
+- Does not resolve all obsolescence issues immediately. - Requires construction around the NHEC Webster Substation. - Costs significantly more to add a second transformer later and construct 115 kV feeds.

-- This is a feasible option but will require significantly more money to construct 115 kV lines and the future.
+- This is a feasible option but will require significantly more money to construct 115 kV lines and add a second transformer in the future.